 - It might encourage overspending for anyone who doesn’t realize the hefty fees involved.

 Should you opt in to overdraft protection?

 It protects those who worry about finding themselves in the embarrassing situation of having their card declined.
 It also costs less than overdraft fees that can quickly add up before you realize your account is overdrawn.
 Imagine getting hit with a fee for every swipe — a $4 latte in the morning just became a nearly $40 latte.
 Your $10 lunch is now nearly $45, and so on.
-Costs can balloon quickly.

-Also, given all the digital tools offered by banks, keeping tabs on your checking account has never been easier.
+Lastly, keeping tabs on your checking account has never been easier.
 You can download budgeting apps that help you track your spending.
-You can also set up text or email alerts that tell you when your account drops a certain level.
+You can also set up text or email alerts that tell you when your account drops below a certain level.
 Many banks offer multiple alerts.
 For instance, you can set one up for when your account drops to less than $75 and another for $25.